mwaugh0328/Gravity-Estimation/README.md

 # Gravity-Estimation
+Estimates gravity parameters as in...

+[1] Eaton, Jonathan, and Samuel Kortum.
+"Technology, geography, and trade."
+Econometrica 70.5 (2002): 1741-1779.

-Estimates parameters of Eaton and Kortum (2002) or Waugh(2010) via STATA and computes bilateral trade flows.
+[2] Waugh, Michael.
+"International trade and income differences."
+The American Economic Review 100.5 (2010): 2093-2124. via STATA and computes bilateral trade flows.

 Often I get asked how to perform the regressions in Waugh(2010) and inturn EK(2002).
 My initial code to perform the ``gravity'' regressions (as posted on the AER replication site) is very convoluted, hard to understand.
 The goal here is to simplify things and make it easy.